findmypast-oss/eslint-plugin-deprecate-import/docs/rules/module.md

 import foo from "deprecated-module";

-import { foo } from "deprecated-module";
+import { foo } from "another-deprecated-module";
 ```

-The output of the above failures gives the following message:
+The output of the first two above failures gives the following message:

-_Module 'deprecated-module' is deprecated.
-Use 'supported-module' instead._
+> Module 'deprecated-module' is deprecated.
+Use 'supported-module' instead.

+The output of the last above failure gives the following message:

+> Module 'another-deprecated-module' is deprecated.

 ### Options

+Takes one or more objects with the following properties:

 | key  | type     | required | description                                                                                        |
 | ---- | -------- | -------- | -------------------------------------------------------------------------------------------------- |